Mansukh Mandaviya unveils Hockey Asia Cup 2025 trophy - www.lokmattimes.com

 Mansukh Mandaviya unveils Hockey Asia Cup 2025 trophy

-New Delhi, Aug 25 Minister for Youth Affairs and Sports, Dr. Mansukh Mandaviya, on Monday unveiled the glittering ...
+Rajgir (Bihar) [India], August 25 : Union Minister for Youth Affairs and Sports Mansukh Mandaviya on Monday unveiled the ...

-New Delhi, Aug 25 Minister for Youth Affairs and Sports, Dr. Mansukh Mandaviya, on Monday unveiled the glittering Hockey Men’s Asia Cup 2025 trophy here, marking the countdown to the tournament’s 12th edition, scheduled to be held from August 29 to September 7 at the Rajgir Hockey Stadium in Bihar.
+Rajgir (Bihar) [India], August 25 : Union Minister for Youth Affairs and Sports Mansukh Mandaviya on Monday unveiled the glittering Hockey Men's Asia Cup 2025 Trophy here, marking the countdown to the tournament's 12th edition, scheduled to be held from August 29 to September 7 at the Rajgir Hockey Stadium in Bihar.

 The Rajgir edition is set to be historic, being the first major international hockey tournament hosted in Bihar, adding to the growing sporting stature of the state.

-Also present on the occasion of the trophy unveiling on Monday evening were Harbinder Singh - three-time Olympic medallist, Ashok Dhyanchand - bronze medallist at the 1972 and the 1975 World Cup winner, Zafar Iqbal - gold medallist at the 1980 Moscow Olympics, as well as officials from the Bihar State Government and Hockey India.
+Also present on the occasion of trophy unveiling on Monday evening were Harbinder Singh - three-time Olympics medalist, Ashok Dhyanchand - bronze medalist at 1972 Olympics, Zafar Iqbal - gold medalist at 1980 Moscow Olympics, as well as officials from the Bihar State Government and Hockey India.

 This year's Asia Cup will also serve as a direct qualifier for the 2026 FIH Men's Hockey World Cup in the Netherlands and Belgium.
 The tournament winner will secure an automatic berth, while the teams finishing second to sixth will proceed to next year's World Cup qualifiers.

+Earlier in the day, Double Olympic medallist and current Asia No.1 Indian men's hockey team arrived in Patna, Bihar on Monday for Asia Cup Rajgir, Bihar 2025.

-Hosts India arrived in Bihar on Sunday.
-They had won the bronze medal in the previous edition held in Jakarta, where a young team with 15 debutants showed heart in their campaign by finishing on the podium.
+India had won the bronze medal in the previous edition held in Jakarta, where a young team with 15 debutants showed heart in their campaign by finishing on the podium.

 This time, however, with the World Cup qualification at stake, India has brought their best squad to the campaign and will be looking to showcase their A game in Rajgir.